PayPal Checkout with Payment Buttons in PHP

 }

 Login to your sandbox buyer or merchant account and verify transaction was placed.
-You would see transaction details like in screenshot below:
+You should see the transaction details like in screenshot below: